 The Joy of Practicing:

-Music students' progress is directly related to their enjoyment.
+Music students' enjoyment is directly related to their progress.
 I strive to motivate and inspire my students through their love of music, but a small amount of discipline is necessary to turn motivation and inspiration into music.
-It’s this element of discipline that sometimes turns “The Joy of Practicing” into “The Agony of Practicing.”
 My goal is to get all my students to realize their potential as musicians and have a blast in the process!
 I’ve created a list of tips on how to structure music practicing in your home to increase your children’s enjoyment and progress.
-Some of these methods worked for me when I was young.
-Others were developed by me and my students over the years.
-I hope these tips help bring music and joy into your household!

 Establishing a routine is hands down the easiest and most effective way to practice consistently.
 Establishing a routine can be hard at first, but once practicing is a part of student’s daily routine, that student will never have to “find time” to practice.
 It’s already there!

 Short-term and Long-term reward systems can be a great asset to developing musicians.
 Fun and exciting rewards for students are limitless!

 Like your children’s teachers at school, I’m providing a valuable education that will enrich your children’s lives in many ways.
 You can encourage your children to see practicing their instrument as “music homework.”
 Including “music homework” into your children’s daily school homework is very effective.

 Piano Recommended Practice Time